 • Other tangible property (except buildings and their structural components) used as:

-1. An integral part of manufacturing, production, or extraction or of furnishing transportation, communications, electricity, gas, water, or sewage disposal services;
+1. An integral part of manufacturing, production, or extraction or of furnishing transportation, communications, electricity, gas, water, or sewage disposal services;2.
+A research facility used in connection with any of the activities in (1) above; or

 3. A facility used in connection with any of the activities in (1) above for the bulk storage of fungible commodities.

-• Storage facilities (except buildings and their structural components) used in connection with distributing petroleum or any primary product of petroleum.
+• Single purpose agricultural (livestock) or horticultural structures.• Storage facilities (except buildings and their structural components) used in connection with distributing petroleum or any primary product of petroleum.

 • Off-the-shelf computer software.